Commands

 Migrate

-Migrate table within the same cluster:
+Migrate data table within the same cluster:

 hdxcli migrate <source-project-name>.<source-table-name> <target-project-name>.<target-table-name>

-Migrate table to another cluster, using --target-profile:
+Migrate data table to another cluster, using --target-profile:

 hdxcli migrate <source-project-name>.<source-table-name> <target-project-name>.<target-table-name> --target-profile <profile-name>

-Or passing host information:
+Or passing cluster information:

 hdxcli migrate <source-project-name>.<source-table-name> <target-project-name>.<target-table-name> --target-hostname <hostname> --target-username <username> --target-password <password> --target-uri-scheme <http/s>